TheoryInPractice/CONCUSS/README.md

 table entries.
 The Combine stage must use the InclusionExclusion method of correcting overcounting.
 For convenience, a configuration file containing the required options is provided as `config/beavr.cfg`.

+## Configuration

+The algorithmic workflow in this tool is highly modular, which allows users to swap out subroutines throughout the stages of the pipeline.
+A default configuration file is provided in `config/default.cfg`; this is recommended as the "best practice" for efficiency.
+Users who want to experiment with algorithmic variations can find details on how to create custom config files in the [documentation](/docs/config_options.md).

 ## Contribution and Testing (for Developers)